-- The share of professional drivers of all DUI cases (caught by the police) in Finland is estimated to be around 8-9 %. - In 2006 the Ministry of Transport and Communications gave a recommendation to use alcohol interlocks in all professional school and day care transports. - In 2008 alcohol interlocks had been taken in use for these transports in 17 municipalities only (total number of municipalities more than 400).
+- The share of professional drivers of all DUI cases: around 8-9 %. - In 2006 the Ministry of Transport gave a recommendation to use alcohol interlocks in all professional school and day care transports. - In 2008 alcohol interlocks had been taken in use for these transports in 17 municipalities only (total number of municipalities more than 400).